 Once your baby falls asleep, and you get some time for yourself, journal your thoughts and feelings.
 Write down whatever you feel.
 Let everything out on paper.
 Try this brain-drain activity, and you’ll feel refreshed after the experience.

 5. Hire a Babysitter

-If you can find a babysitter who gets along with your baby, hire her.
-Let her take care of your munchkin few days of the week.
+If you can find babysitters who get along with your baby, hire them.
+Let her take care of your munchkin a few days of the week.
 You deserve some time off, after all.